razetime/ngn-k-tutorial/03-functions-and-variables.md

 - Train: A sequence of composed verbs and their left arguments.

 ## Exercises
-1. Define a lambda function that takes two numbers and subtracts 1 from them.
+1. Define a lambda function that takes two numbers and subtracts 1 from their sum.
 2. Define a train which has the same function as the one from Question 1.
+3. Create the array `(1 2 3;4 5 6)` with the help of the verbs you learned in the previous chapter.
-3. Create a dictionary with keys 1,2,3 and values 4,5,6.
+   Then, make a dictionary with the first row as keys, and the second row as values.